KianGentry/EYN-DOS/README.md

 ---

-This manual will go through crucial information regarding the use of EYN-DOS and everything included with the version of EYN-DOS we will be discussing today (1.81 Beta).
+This manual will go through crucial information regarding the use of EYN-DOS and everything included with the version of EYN-DOS we will be discussing today (1.9).

 ---